 In my spare time, I enjoy toying around with programming languages like Ruby and Java, playing sports (ultimate frisbee, football, rowing, skiing, weightlifting), playing video games, and reading (mostly nonfiction).

-Brandeis University - BA, Philosophy
+Undergraduate Degree: Brandeis University - Bachelor in Arts, Philosophy

-Brandeis University - MA, Philosophy
+Graduate Degree: Brandeis University - Master of Arts, Philosophy